ymgn-dev/dotfiles/README.md

 # ymgn's dotfiles

-Dotfiles of the Ubuntu users, by the Ubuntu users, for the Ubuntu users.
+Dotfiles of the Ubuntu user, by the Ubuntu user, for the Ubuntu user.

 ![](https://github.com/ymgn-dev/dotfiles/blob/main/resources/logo.png)